 - In the 80's sex comedy Bachelor Party the evil blond preppie falls, like, 20 stories and winds up butt-first in the sunroof of a car.
 Neither he, the passengers nor the car suffer any kind of damage, but the passengers end up kissing the guy's butt when they lean in to kiss each other.

-- In the beginning of Hellboy II, the title character is thrown out a window by an explosion and lands on a car.
+- In the beginning of Hellboy II: The Golden Army, the title character is thrown out a window by an explosion and lands on a car.
 Nothing he couldn't handle, though due to the sudden exposure to all the pedestrians, it does break the masquerade.
 Which was, of course, his goal.

-- In the first X-Men movie, Sabertooth has a variation of this.
+- In X-Men, Sabretooth has a variation of this.
 Granted, it's a boat, not a car, but still, closest they could've done at Liberty Island.
+Sabertooth's healing factor lets him walk away uninjured.

-- In Home Alone 2, Kevin tricks Harry and Marv into getting onto a makeshift see-saw, launching Harry into the air and onto a car.
+- In Home Alone 2: Lost in New York, Kevin tricks Harry and Marv into getting onto a makeshift see-saw, launching Harry into the air and onto a car.

 - Kick-Ass, the movie version, opens with the same scene as in the comic book.